elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/dnsmgmt_started.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/dnsmgmt_started.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/dnsmgmt_started.png" alt="dnsmgmt started Deploying a Test Windows Environment in a KVM Infrastucture" width="760" height="528" class="alignnone size-full wp-image-8025" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

-Expand the &#8220;Forward Lookup Zones&#8221; and then select your domain (elatov.local), on the right side you will see an &#8220;A&#8221; record for the newly joined machine:
+Expand the "Forward Lookup Zones" and then select your domain (elatov.local), on the right side you will see an "A" record for the newly joined machine:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/dnsmgmt_added_machine.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/dnsmgmt_added_machine.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/dnsmgmt_added_machine.png" alt="dnsmgmt added machine Deploying a Test Windows Environment in a KVM Infrastucture" width="829" height="465" class="alignnone size-full wp-image-8026" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

 ### Connect To KVM Virtual Machines from a Local Machine Using VNCViewer

-If you don&#8217;t want to go through the **virt-manager** to open up a console, you can use **virsh** to determine what *vncdisplay* a VM is using and then connect to that from your local machine.
+If you don't want to go through the **virt-manager** to open up a console, you can use **virsh** to determine what *vncdisplay* a VM is using and then connect to that from your local machine.
 First determine the *vncdisplay* of the desired VM:

     [elatov@klaptop ~]$ virsh -c qemu+ssh://virtuser@kvm/system list
     Id Name State